chen42/openbehavior/operantLicking/Assembly.md

 ![] (images/threadedRod.jpg)

-The step motor is connected to a threaded rod via a coupler (copper is  fully inserted and not visible).
+The step motor is connected to a threaded rod via a coupler.

 ![] (images/stepMotorShaft.jpg)

+The fully assembled syringe pump.

+![] (images/SyringePumpAssembled.jpg)